HuangLab-SYSU/block-emulator-x/README.md

 func getMsgType(msg any) (string, error)
 ```

 ### Node Execution

-> BlockEmulator v1.0 adopts a message-driven model for consensus.
+> BlockEmulator v1.0 adopts a message-driven model in its consensus module.
 > Whenever a node receives a message, it immediately spawns a new goroutine to process it.
 > If the program determines that it is not the appropriate time to handle the message,
 > the goroutine will sleep and wait to be awakened later.

 In BlockEmulator v2.0, when a node receives a message, it first places it in a **message buffer**.
 The node then continuously fetches messages from the buffer and processes them in order.
-Details of the execution workflow for each node type in BlockEmulator v2.0 are available in [Node Execution Flow](#Node-Execution-Flow).
+Details of the execution workflow for each node type in BlockEmulator v2.0 are available in the [Node Execution Flow](#Node-Execution-Flow) section.

 Compared to BlockEmulator v1.0, BlockEmulator v2.0 uses only a single goroutine to **pop messages from the buffer and process them
 sequentially**.